Skip to main content

 Injected Parameters

-With such kind of declaration, you can still use injected parameters.
+With autowire DSL declarations, you can still use injected parameters.
 Koin will look in injected parameters and current dependencies to try to inject your constructor.

 Like following: